-In our last article we looked at 6 powerful steps towards setting and achieving your business goals.
-As with anything in life, there will always be challenges, obstacles and even mistakes made along the way.
+In my last article, I talked about 6 powerful steps toward setting and achieving your business goals.
+As with anything in life, there will always be challenges, obstacles, and even mistakes made along the way.
 Below are some of the biggest threats that can prevent even the best of us from achieving our goals, and some helpful tips on how to overcome them.

 Success in life comes when you simply refuse to give up, with goals so strong that obstacles, failure, and loss only act as motivation.